abhijithvijayan/web-extension-starter/README.md

     - Load the extension via `opera:extensions`
     - Check the `Developer Mode` and load as unpacked from extension’s extracted directory.

+### Production

+- `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.

+Note: By default the `manifest.json` is set with version `0.0.0`.
+The webpack loader will update the version in the build with that of the `package.json` version.
+In order to release a new version, update version in `package.json` and run script.

+If you don't want to use `package.json` version, you can disable the option [here](https://github.com/abhijithvijayan/web-extension-starter/blob/e10158c4a49948dea9fdca06592876d9ca04e028/webpack.config.js#L79).

 ### Generating browser specific manifest.json
 Update `src/manifest.json` file with browser vendor prefixed manifest keys